miserableoracle/Neutro-Blockchain-Prototype/doc/Assumptions.md

     -validation token transactions are only main chain -voting client behaviour:
-        -just for the prototype "first block I see, I vote for" -there is a fixed amount of voting tokens:
+        -just for the prototype "first block I see, I vote for" -there is a fixed amount of voting tokens
+        -TODO amount?

 - Shard Blocks:
     -they also contain a "previous_hash" field, so that finding the main block of a shard is just going to previous_block_number + 1.
+    -shard blocks are also chained
+        -even over main blocks boundaries, this makes it easy to parse the shard chain for light client

 - Address:
     - using base58 of ECDSA public_key as address